Argyraspides/PX4_ROS2_uXRCE_DDS_Qt/README.md

 ```

 This script was taken from [this user guide on PX4s documentation](https://docs.px4.io/main/en/ros2/user_guide.html), which was subsequently taken from [the ROS 2 documentation for installing ROS2 Humble on Ubuntu](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).
 Refer to each for more detail and/or if you encounter any issues.

+For PX4, run the script under ``src/PX4-Autopilot/Tools/setup/ubuntu.sh`` to install all dependencies for PX4 autopilot.
+You should restart your computer after this is finished.

 ### QGroundControl Daily Build
 QGroundControl is a [Ground Control Station](https://en.wikipedia.org/wiki/UAV_ground_control_station) software that is typically used in conjunction with PX4 autopilot systems.